BartRuSec/ygai/README.md

       baseURL: "http://localhost:1234/v1"
       httpAgent: unsecure  # Disables HTTPS certificate checking - DEVELOPMENT ONLY (you can use rejectUnauthorized: false as well)

+# NOTE: Latest LangChain providers may not expose the httpAgent configuration option.
+# Please refer to the specific provider's documentation for available configuration options.

 prompts:
   # Default prompt configuration
   default: